karolikl/The-creators-of-object-oriented-programming/Notes/History of Nordic Computing/README.md

 - Den forunderlige reisen gjennom datahistorien.
 Arild Haraldsen 1999
 - Datahistorien ved Universitetet i Oslo - Fra begynnelsen og til ut i sytiårene
 - Norsk datahistorie, Ingeniørforlaget/Teknisk Ukeblad 1989

+## Research and curricula development at Norwegian universities

+**By: Terje O. Espelid, Arne Maus, Svein Nordbotten, Knut Skog and Arne Sølvberg**

+"*At the University of Oslo, the first professor was Ole Johan Dahl.
+In 1968 he moved to the University from the Norwegian Computing Center (Norsk Regnesentral) where he had been inventing the first object oriented programming language Simula together with Kristen Nygaars.
+For this, they shared the John von Neumann medal in 2002 and the A.M.
+Turing award in 2001. [...]
+Dahl's work on programming and compiler technology was very influential in forming the scientific profile of the curriculum, and on teaching of computer science as a whole in Norway.*" Page 138